DIDSR/LCD_CT/README.rst

 Features
 --------
+1. Digital phantom and CT simulaiton:

 - Creating digital replica of the background and signal modules of the `MITA-LCD phantom <https://www.phantomlab.com/catphan-mita>`_ and a digital Liver-LCD phantom that contains low-contrast disks in a non-uniform,  anatomical background.
-- Simuating sinogram and generate fan-beam CT scans of the digital phantoms based on the publicly available `Michigan Image Reconstruction Tolbox (MIRT) <https://github.com/JeffFessler/mirt>`_.
+- Simuating sinogram and generate fan-beam CT scans of the digital phantoms based on the publicly available `Michigan Image Reconstruction Tolbox (MIRT) <http://web.eecs.umich.edu/~fessler/irt/fessler.tgz>`_.

+   *(This feature runs best in MATLAB.)*

+2. LCD test:

 - Estimating low contrast detectability performance from the MITA-LCD or Liver-LCD phantom CT images using channelized Hoteling model observer with Laguerre-Gauss (LG) channels and two options of Difference-of-Gaussian (DOG) channels and Gabor channels.

+   *(This feature runs in both MATLAB and python.)*

+3. Dose reduction estimation:

-- Analyzing the dose reduction percentages of a nonlinear reconstruction method for maintaining low-contrast detectability using the AUC results of the evaluated reconstruction method and a reference FBP method across multiple dose levels obtained from a LCD test.
+- Analyzing the dose reduction percentages of a nonlinear reconstruction method relateive to a reference method (e.g., filtered back projection method) for maintaining LCD using the AUC results of the evaluated reconstruction method and a reference method across multiple dose levels obtained from a LCD test.

+   *(This feature runs only in python.)*

 Start Here
 ----------